tallforasmurf/CHIP8IDE/readme.md

 ### Games

-A large number of CHIP-8 game programs are included in the form of assembly source.
+A large number of CHIP-8 game programs are included as assembly source files.
 Some are from the COSMAC VIP Manual, and many more from David Winter's site listed below.

 ## About the CHIP-8